arnaudgolfouse/gdnative-doc-rs/README.md

 ## Features

 - Keep the documentation synchronized with your code.
+- Generate readable and easy to change markdown
 - Build table of contents automatically.
 - Automatic linking to the [godot documentation](https://docs.godotengine.org/en/stable/index.html).
 - Generate [gut](https://github.com/bitwes/Gut) tests from gdscript examples.